 A poll worker promptly delivers the sealed envelope to the circuit court clerk in the jurisdiction where the election occurred.
-When the required time has expired, the circuit clerk court returns all voting equipment keys and data storage devices to the general registrar.
-See § 24.2-659.
+See VA Code § 24.2-659.

 What safeguards are in place to ensure that machine counts are accurate?

-All voting machines that are approved for use in the Commonwealth must be reviewed by independent electronic or engineering consultants to confirm that each voting machine is capable of storing and retaining vote counts during and after voting in the event of a power outage at a polling location.
-Va.
-Code § 24.2-629(D).
+Virginia law requires independent electronic or engineering consultants to confirm that each voting machine is capable of storing and retaining vote counts during and after voting in the event of a power outage at a polling location.
+VA Code § 24.2-629(D).

 To ensure the accuracy of machine counts on Election Day, the officer of elections for each jurisdiction must examine all voting machines under their supervision to ensure that the count on each machine reads “zero” prior to the opening of polls.
-During the entire voting process, voting machines and counting devices must remain in plain view so officers may identify any tampering.
+Virginia law requires that voting machines and counting devices must remain in plain view so officers may identify any tampering during voting.
 However, at no point can an election officer be so close to a voting machine that they are able to see how a voter voted.
 Election Officers are also required to verify that the ballots on the face of the machine are in their proper places and that the machine has not been damaged.
-See Va. § 24.2-638.
+See VA Code § 24.2-638.